 Tumescent liposuction is the process of permanently removing unwanted localized fatty deposits that are most commonly seen on the thighs, buttocks, love handles, stomach, arms and chin.
-This process involves numbing the area to be treated with a dilute solution of numbing medicine while the patient is awake and alert.
+This procedure offered by Dr. Baucom involves numbing the area to be treated with a dilute solution of numbing medicine while the patient is awake and alert.
 The process of numbing the fatty tissue before removal is termed tumescence and is where the procedure gets its name.
 Once the areas to be treated are numb, a long suction device called a cannula is used to remove the fat through tiny incisions in the skin that are easily concealed.

 What Kind of Patient is the Ideal Candidate for Liposuction?

 The person that gets the most benefit from liposuction is someone who eats well, exercises regularly and has stubborn localized collections of fatty tissue that don’t seem to get any smaller no matter how hard you exercise.
 Liposuction is not a substitute for a good diet and regular exercise and is unlikely to make a significant difference in people who are significantly overweight.
 Keep in mind that it may take as long as six months after the procedure to see the final results.

 Tumescent liposuction is very safe.
 The only significant side effects include temporary bruising, swelling and mild bleeding.
 There may also be some mild, temporary numbness in the skin overlying the areas treated.
 There is a minimal risk of bacterial infection for which you will receive antibiotics before surgery to reduce this small risk even further.

 I Have Heard in the News that Patients have Died from Liposuction.
 Has Anyone Ever Died from Tumescent Liposuction?